wying3/how-to-run-tnf-cverifier-preflight-using-dci/README.md

 resources:
   limits:
     cpu: 4
-    memory: 8Gi
+    memory: 4Gi
   requests:
     cpu: 2
-    memory: 4Gi
+    memory: 2Gi
 ```
 - **Helm Chart Values Modification Options**
    * ServiceAccount name and namespace must be used same name on step when add SCC privileged.
-   * Adjust resources limits/requests of CPU and Memory according to your application SIZE
+   * Adjust resources limits/requests of CPU and Memory according to your application SIZE.
+   * Test TNF Cert with 40 PODs, CPU reached 1200mc(1.2vCPU) and Memory had reached to 1Gi.
-   * NodeSelector that allow kubernetes to deploy DCI container on specific node true/false
+   * NodeSelector that allow kubernetes to deploy DCI container on specific node true/false.
    * ImagePullSecret is enabled when you have a private registry server that need to autheticate.

 ### Create Namespace and add SCC to SA user as priviledge